 Classroom teachers schedule educational field trips throughout the school year.
 These trips are designed to supplement different aspects of the curriculum and to introduce students to the resources of the community.
 School discipline will be used as a determining factor for attending field trips.
-Office referrals will result in one of the following.
-Extenuating individual circumstances will be reviewed by CCES administrators.
+Office referrals will result in one of the following with decisions for extenuating circumstances being made at the discretion of the administration.

-- 1. Students receiving 2 office referrals during the semester of the planned field trip, must be accompanied by a parent/legal guardian at all times of the field trip. - 2.
+- 1. Students receiving 2 or more office referrals during the semester of the planned field trip must be accompanied by a parent/legal guardian at all times of the field trip. - 2.
 Students receiving 3 or more office referrals during the semester of the planned field trip shall be prohibited from attending school related field trips.